learn-academy-2021-bravo/week-2-assessment-dgohdz/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. React props: Give the ability to pass down data.
+1. React props: Give the ability to pass down data from one component to another.
 2. React lifecycle methods: There are 3 main phases that organize React.
 3. Logic/smart component:These are more complicated components.
 4. Display/dumb component: This is a more efficient component.